15 August 1975 Bangladeshi coup d'état: Trial and executions

-Major Faruque, Major Sultan Shahriar Rashid Khan, and former state minister Taheruddin Thakur were arrested on 14 August 1996, the same year Bangladesh Awami League returned to power.
-Three months later, the Bangladesh Parliament, controlled by Bangladesh Awami League, removed the indemnity Act, making way for trials to start.
+Colonel Farooq, Colonel Sultan Shahriar Rashid Khan, and former state minister Taheruddin Thakur were arrested on 14 August 1996, the same year Bangladesh Awami League returned to power.
+Three months later, the indemnity act was removed and the trial began.

 AFM Mohitul Islam, personal assistant to President Sheikh Mujib, filed a charge against the mutineers with Dhanmondi Police Station on 2 October 1996.
 The Criminal Investigation Department started investigating the case the next day.
 The CID pressed charges against 20 people on 15 January 1997.

 On 12 March 1997, the trial started with six accused in jail and 14 being outside the country.
 Zobaida Rashid, wife of Khandaker Abdur Rashid, was relieved of charges after she filed a number of appeals, reducing the accused to 19.
 Other cases filed with the High Court challenged the legality of the trial court and its location, the cancellation of the indemnity act, which delayed the trial.
 Major Huda was bought from Thailand in 1998, through the signing of an extradition treaty between Thailand and Bangladesh.
 Dhaka district Justice Kazi Golam Rasul, sentenced 15 accused to death on 8 November 1998.
 Appeals were filled with Bangladesh High Court.
 On 14 November 1998 the High Court delivered a split verdict with Justice Md Ruhul Amin upholding the death penalty of 10 of the convicts, Justice ABM Khairul Haque upholding the death penalty of all 15.
 The case was referred to a third Justice, Mohammad Fazlul Karim, who broke the tie by sentencing 12 of the accused to death.

 Then Chief Justice Ruhul Amin constituted an appeal court with five justices: Justice Surendra Kumar Sinha, Justice Md Abdul Aziz, Justice Md Tafazzul Islam, Justice BK Das, and Justice Md Muzammel Hossain.
 The verdict of the Appellate Division confirmed the death sentences of the 12 convicts on 19 November 2009.
 Three sought presidential pardons but were refused.
 On 27 January 2010, Bangladesh Supreme Court refused the convicts application for review.
 On 28 January 2010, five of the convicts in custody were executed.
-The hanged were Sultan Shahriar Rashid Khan, AKM Mohiuddin Ahmed, Mohiuddin Ahmed, Syed Faruque Rahman, Bazlul Huda.
-On 12 April 2020, Captain Abdul Majed was hanged.
+The hanged were Sultan Shahriar Rashid Khan, AKM Mohiuddin Ahmed, Mohiuddin Ahmed, Sayed Farooq-ur-Rahman, Bazlul Huda.